ibm-cloud-docs/watson-knowledge-studio/documents-for-annotation.md

 When you are ready to create and train the model, documents that you add to the workspace can be divided into sets that are used as training data, test data, and blind data.
 The separate data sets are important for assessing model performance.

-You can add documents in the following ways:
+You can add documents in the following ways.
+For information about the supported document types, size limits, and other information, see  [Machine learning model > Document management](/docs/services/watson-knowledge-studio/create-project.html#machine-learning-model).

 - A two-column CSV file in UTF-8 format
 - Text files in UTF-8 format
+- HTML files
+- PDF files (scanned and password-protected files are not supported)
+- Microsoft Word DOC or DOCX files (password-protected files are not supported)
 - A ZIP file that contains documents downloaded from a {{site.data.keyword.knowledgestudioshort}} workspace
 - A ZIP file that contains files in UIMA CAS XMI format